-Superstition Iris features bold lightly-scented deep purple flag-like flowers with a deep purple beard at the ends of the stems from mid to late spring.
+Swingtown Iris features showy violet flag-like flowers with deep purple overtones and a blue beard at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
 Its sword-like leaves remain green in color throughout the season.